Matteoa484/get_clean_data_project/Codebook.md

 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-For further details about this dataset check the README.txt (link).

 For each record it is provided:
 - Triaxial acceleration from the accelerometer and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.